 To support the continued growth of our business, we may need to effectively recruit and hire new employees, and we need to effectively integrate, develop, motivate, and retain new and existing employees.
 High demand exists for senior management and other key personnel (including scientific, technical, engineering, financial and sales personnel) in the additive manufacturing industry, and there can be no assurance that we will be able to retain our current key personnel.
 We experience intense competition for qualified personnel.
-While we intend to continue to provide competitive compensation packages to attract and retain key personnel, some of our competitors for these employees have greater resources and more experience, making it difficult for us to compete successfully for key personnel.
+While we intend to continue to provide competitive compensation packages to attract and retain key personnel, some of our competitors for these employees have greater resources, making it difficult for us to compete successfully for key personnel.
 Moreover, new employees may not become as productive as we expect since we may face challenges in adequately integrating them into our workforce and culture.
-If we cannot attract and retain sufficiently qualified technical employees for our research product development activities, as well as experienced sales and marketing personnel, we may be unable to develop and commercialize new products or new applications for existing products.
+If we cannot attract and retain sufficiently qualified technical employees for our research and product development activities, as well as experienced sales and marketing personnel, we may be unable to develop and commercialize new products or new applications for existing products.
 Furthermore, possible shortages of key personnel, including engineers, in the regions surrounding our Boston facility could require us to pay more to hire and retain key personnel, thereby increasing our costs.
-Since March 2020, we have had many employees working remotely to protect the health and safety of our employees, contractors, customers, and visitors.
-We also shifted customer, industry, and other stakeholder events to virtual-only experiences, and may continue to conduct future events virtually.
-Given our limited history with remote operations, the long-term impacts are uncertain.